 Perjury is defined as a criminal offense that occurs when one person knowingly makes a materially false statement, verbally or written, under oath.
 The speaker’s intent to defraud and knowledge that the statement is false is essential, and typically this is the most difficult part for the prosecution to prove in court.

-State Perjury Laws
+South Carolina Perjury Laws

-- Their testimony is false, misleading, or incomplete
+- False, misleading, or incomplete

-- Their testimony is given under oath
+- Given under oath

 The Statute South Carolina §16-9-10(C) defines the term subornation within perjury law.
 Subornation of perjury occurs when someone induces, persuades, or procures another person to commit perjury or if they commit perjury by an act, consent, or agreement.
 The most common instance of subornation of perjury is when an attorney persuades a witness to lie in court proceedings.
 A perjury lawyer in Mount Pleasant could help the defendant determine if their charges fall under the category of subornation.